top of page

 PATIENT EXPERIENCE

-Activities in this area include measured patient satisfactions surveys in participating practices.
+Activities in this area include measured patient satisfaction surveys in participating practices.
 AHS actively works to improve outcomes and reduce the incidence of surgical site infections and complications using the Johns Hopkins SUSP model as the transformative mechanism.

 COST OF CARE

-Activities in the Cost of Care area include benchmarking total medical expense (TME) for surgical services as well as monitoring trend for surgical procedures.
+Activities in the Cost of Care area include benchmarking total medical expense (TME) for surgical services as well as monitoring trends for surgical procedures.
 AHS monitors and works to improve both unit cost and utilization statistics for surgical services by striving to reduce supply variability among surgeons for common procedures (currently appendectomy and cholecystectomy).

 POPULATION HEALTH